cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 ---
 layout: post
 title:  "Code formatting or There and Back Again"
-date:   2016-03-07 13:00
+date:   2016-04-12 12:00
 categories: Basics
 disqus: true
 ---
-Today I would like to take you on a journey into the times where [Alexander Fleming][fleming] accidentally rediscovers the antibiotic [Penicillin][penicillin], British inventor [John Logie Baird][johnl] demonstrates the world's first colour television transmission and Software was developed using [punched card][punched_card].
+Today I would like to take you on a journey into the times where [Alexander Fleming][fleming] accidentally rediscovers the antibiotic [Penicillin][penicillin], British inventor [John Logie Baird][johnl] demonstrates the world's first colour television transmission and Software was developed using [Punched cards][punched_card].

 Thats right, programmers were marking numbers in specified rows and columns in extremely powerful IDE called IBM PORT-A-PUNCH:

 <a title="By Journey234 (Own work) [Public domain], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File%3AIBM_Port-A-Punch.jpg"><img width="512" alt="IBM Port-A-Punch" src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e5/IBM_Port-A-Punch.jpg/512px-IBM_Port-A-Punch.jpg"/></a>

-No debugging, no unit test, no mercy!
-At least, they didn't have to worry about code formatting, only pure logic and card that encodes data, most commonly 80 characters.
+No debugging, no unit tests, no mercy!
+At least, they didn't have to worry about code formatting, only pure logic and cards that encodes data, most commonly 80 characters.

 ## Displays revolution

 Things start changing when computers got displays that could be used in so-called "Text mode" where content was represented as characters instead of individual pixels.
 As it turned out, one of the most common text mode support 80x25 characters grid.
-See punched card inspiration?
+See punched cards inspiration?
 Definitely!

 <a title="By Ruben de Rijcke (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File%3AIbm_pc_5150.jpg"><img width="512" alt="Ibm pc 5150" src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f1/Ibm_pc_5150.jpg/512px-Ibm_pc_5150.jpg"/></a>